AMObomeghie/Loan-Repayment-Prediction-Using-Decision-Tree-and-Random-Forest-Models/README.md

-# Loan Repayment Prediction Using-Decision Tree and Random Forest-Models
+# Loan Repayment Prediction Using Decision Tree and Random Forest Models :dollar:

 ## Objective
 This project aims to predict whether borrowers will fully repay their loans using machine learning techniques.
 The dataset, sourced from Lending Club (2007-2010), provides valuable borrower and loan details.
 The primary goal is to create accurate classification models to assist investors in evaluating loan risk.